jturco/arcgis_cdk/README.md

 ### Summary

 Your all set!
-Login to the newly deployed ArcGIS Enterprise site using the credentials created in the PowerShell DSC file and the URL specificied in your Route53 entries.
+Login to the newly deployed ArcGIS Enterprise site using the credentials created in the PowerShell DSC file and the URL specificied in your Route53 entries!